citation-file-format/citation-file-format/index.md

 (University of Tromsø, Norway), Andrew Rowley (University of Manchester, UK), and Alexander Konovalov (University of St. Andrews, UK).

-CFF Version 1.0 has been developed by Stephan Druskat with contributions from the following.
+CFF Version {{ page.version }} has been developed by Stephan Druskat with contributions from the following.

 - Radovan Bast ([\@bast](https://github.com/bast)): Reporter